9/12/25

 1. Review the syllabus and handout CPE; raise any questions in our next class.

-2. Purchase the Cahn and Meskin text.
-(Reminder: I have placed a copy -- albeit an older version -- of our text on reserve at the library.)
+2. Purchase/access the Cahn and Meskin text.
+(Reminder: I have placed a copy -- albeit an older version -- of our text on reserve at the library; you may also copy my chapters as the semester proceeds.)

 In the interim, let's read and discuss Alexander Nehamas' "An Essay on Beauty and Judgment":